U.S. removing Turkey from F-35 program after its Russian missile defense purchase

 The jet’s prime contractor, Lockheed Martin Corp and the jet’s program office at the Pentagon “should be able to re-market those delivery positions,” Callan said.

-The United States is considering expanding sales of the jets to five new nations, including Romania, Greece and Poland, as European allies bulk up their defenses in the face of a strengthening Russia.
+Lockheed Martin spokeswoman Carolyn Nelson said: “Over the last several months we’ve been working to establish alternative sources of supply in the United States to quickly” adjust for the loss of Turkey’s contribution to the program.

-David Trachtenberg, the deputy under secretary of defense for policy, told reporters at the briefing with Lord that, despite removing Turkey from the program, the United States valued its relationship with that country.
+The United States is considering expanding sales of the jets to five other nations, including Romania, Greece and Poland, as European allies bulk up their defenses in the face of a strengthening Russia.

-Washington has long said the acquisition might lead to Turkey’s expulsion from the F-35 program, and Wednesday’s actions were in line with what the United States had said it would do.
+David Trachtenberg, the deputy undersecretary of defense for policy, told reporters at the briefing that the United States still valued its relationship with Turkey.

-“Over the last several months we’ve been working to establish alternative sources of supply in the United States to quickly” adjust for the loss of Turkey’s contribution to the program, Carolyn Nelson, a Lockheed Martin spokeswoman, said.
+“Our strategic partnership continues, but as I said, this is a specific response to a specific action,” Trachtenberg said.

-Reporting by Idrees Ali and Phil Stewart.
-Additionald reporting by Mike Stone and David Alexander; Editing by Leslie Adler and Jonathan Oatis
+Reporting by Idrees Ali and Phil Stewart; Additional reporting by Mike Stone and David Alexander in Washington and Ezgi Erkoyun in Istanbul; Editing by Jonathan Oatis and Peter Cooney